Annefa04/EBazzar/README.md

 ### Security

 The eBazaar system implements robust security measures to safeguard backend endpoints and ensure user data integrity across Customer, Vendor, and Rider.
-It uses session-based authentication via Java HttpSession, which is well-suited for its JSP/Servlet monolithic structure where the frontend and backend operate under the same domain.
-Upon successful login, session attributes like customerId, customerName, and customerEmail are stored server-side to manage access and validate roles.
+It uses session-based authentication via Java HttpSession which is well-suited for its JSP/Servlet monolithic structure where the frontend and backend operate under the same domain.
+Upon successful login, session attributes like customerId, customerName and customerEmail are stored server-side to manage access and validate roles.
 Access to protected pages such as riderdashboard.jsp is granted only if relevant session attributes exist, while logout operations call session.invalidate() to terminate sessions securely.
 The system also adheres to best practices including input validation through PreparedStatement to prevent SQL injection, session timeout to auto-expire inactive sessions, and role-based access control to enforce user-level permissions.
 Although HTTPS is not active during development, it is recommended for deployment to protect credentials.

 # Frontend Application
 ### 1) Customer Frontend